 Four-force (4-force) is a four-vector, considered as

-a relativistic generalization of classical 3-vector of force to the
+a relativistic generalization of classical 3-vector of force to the four-dimensional

-four-dimensional spacetime.
-As in classical mechanics, the 4-force can be
+spacetime.
+As in classical mechanics, the 4-force can be defined in two ways.

-defined in two ways.
-The first one measures the change in energy and momentum
+The first one measures the change in energy and momentum of a particle per unit

-of motion of the particle in given force field.
+methods, gives equation of motion of the particle in given force field.

 In special relativity 4-force is derivative of 4-momentum